 The purpose of the library is to serve the students and faculty by providing selected materials of educational and recreational value.
-Students and faculty members have the privilege to check-out books during the school year and are responsible for the care of books checked-out to them.
-At the end of the school year, all books not returned to the library must be paid for by the student.
+Students have the privilege to checkout books during the school year and are responsible for the care of the books checked-out to them.
+At the end of the school year, the student must pay for all books not returned to the library.
 Grade cards may be held if the student fails to pay the fine.